PROJECT DETAILS

 These dedicated people include numerous architects, art historians and architecture enthusiasts such as Ludwig Heimbach, Kay Fingerle, Francesca Ferguson, Friederike Meyer or Gunnar Klack and SOSBrutalism team member Felix Torkar, who took the case all the way to the German Tagesschau (National TV News) with their own rescue campaign.

-Currently, a model procedure is researching possibilities for the reuse of the building (last updated on May 25, 2023).
+Currently, a model procedure is researching possibilities for the reuse of the building (last updated on December 5, 2024).